 For more information about Diane Fanning and her books, please visit her website: www.dianefanning.com

-If you would like to schedule Diane Fanning for your next event, please fill out the form below or contact ImaginePublicity at 843.808.0859 or email: firstname.lastname@example.org
+To schedule Diane Fanning for a book signing, speaking engagement or event, please contact ImaginePublicity at 843.808.0859 or email: email@example.com